jphmrst/bibviz/README.md

 include the usual BibTeX fields' information as well as any abstract, citations and local file links provided in the BibTeX source.

-A to-do list:

-- The cited-by lists/links are not displayed.

 This is a pre-version-number version of BibViz.

 ## Requirements